maxtoroq/XCST-a/README.md

 [XCST][1] web pages for ASP.NET
 ===============================
 This repository provides integration of XCST with ASP.NET for web application development.
-It includes a set of extension instructions known as the "application extension".
+It includes a set of extension instructions known as the "application extension" based on a [trimmed down fork](src/Xcst.AspNet/Framework) of ASP.NET MVC 5.

 See the [project home][1] for more information.